mikeevmm/boyl/README.md

 `boyl` is a command line tool written in Rust to manage template folders.

-`boyl` can copy existing folders (with support for glob-like ignore patterns) to a persistent location, and provides an interface to instantiate new copies of these templates, list the available templates, and remove templates.
+`boyl` can copy existing folders (with support for glob-like ignore patterns) to a persistent location, and provides an terminal UI to instantiate new copies of these templates, list the available templates, and remove templates.

 [🔗 Installation](#installation)